Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 5. **Documentation and Record Keeping:**
    - Ensure thorough records are kept for each recognition cycle to monitor progress and highlight areas for improvement.
-   - **Added:** Develop a centralized repository for all recognition-related documents.
+   - Develop a centralized repository for all recognition-related documents.

 #